ucopacme/start-here/one_day_workshops/linux_workstation_setup.rst

   Default region name [None]: us-west-2
   Default output format [None]:

+  # The AWS CLI supports named profiles stored in the config and credentials files.
+You can configure
+  # additional profiles by using aws configure with the --profile option or by adding entries to the
+  # config and credentials files.
+  #
-  # check AWS credentials in ~/.aws directory
+  # check AWS default profile in ~/.aws directory
+  #
   (py36) $ cd ~/.aws
   (py36) $ cat config
   (py36) $ cat credentials